kedarvdm/Python4DataAnalysis/Final_Project-NYC_Yellow_Cab_Data_Analysis/README.md

   Please download Trip Sheet Data in CSV Format from following website and place in the "Taxi" folder in this project. http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml

+Few important points about dataset.

+* There are few records without location info.
+* In some cases, the tip amount is way to higher than usual scenario (e.g fare amount $9.5, tip amount $998.0) I have ignored such cases.

 ### Pre-Processing
 The aim is to process the downloaded data in Taxi folder and getting it ready for analysis.
+Steps:
+  1. Data extraction from Taxi folder and adding Travel date parameter in the file.
+  2. Creating chunks of the extracted data in order to deal with small csv rather than a big one.
+  3. Read the GeoJSON and updating the Pick Up and Dropoff areas
+  4. Request and store Lyft ride estimates using requests library.

 Please run the DataCollection.py file.
   Optional Arguments:
   1. \-\-venderid (1= Creative Mobile Technologies, LLC; 2= VeriFone Inc.)